Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Uploads

-The item "uploads" include an array of the upload setting structure
+The item "uploads" includes an array of upload settings structures

 Summary